conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 ### Machine Learning can provide powerful tools in the detection of changes

 My analysis was an exploration into what was possible at the intersection of machine learning and mental health treatment.
-As I continue to learn and build on the skills I learn at General Assembly, I hope to be able to contribute more on topics that can have a positive impact.
-I am glad to see similar work being done in the field of data science.
+As I continue to learn and build on the skills I learn at General Assembly, I hope to be able to contribute more on topics that can have a positive impact on people's lives.
+I am glad to see similar work being done in the field of data science and wanted to acknowledge the contributions currently being made by other individuals.
 To learn more, consider reading the article below:

 [MIT Technology Review: "your Tweets could show if you need help for bipolar disorder"](https://www.technologyreview.com/s/609900/your-tweets-could-show-if-you-need-help-for-bipolar-disorder/)